-You will have a one-year placement at one of our schools and will benefit from a contrasting experience undertaking a short-term placement at a second Swindon school.
-In addition to learning on the job, you will attend a series of practical training sessions, which will enable you to develop your teaching skills, subject knowledge and good practices away from the classroom.
+You will have a ten month placement at one of our schools and will benefit from a contrasting experience undertaking a short-term placement at a second local school.
+In addition to learning on the job, you will attend a series of practical training sessions, which will enable you to develop your teaching skills, subject knowledge and practice away from the classroom.
 These sessions are facilitated by our expert practitioners, who role-model outstanding practice, helping you to achieve high quality in developing your own practice.
 You will be assigned a mentor at your placement school and will be supported by the ITT training manager throughout the programme.
 We are very proud of the success of our School Direct programme and the majority of our trainees are offered a permanent role on completion of the programme.

 One year (September through to June).